 The history of the Sherry Marathon

-The Sherry Marathon is fairly new to the race calendar, taking place for the first time in 2017.
-There’s also a half marathon (Sherry Media) and a 14km route (Sherry Promo) which take place on the same day.
+The Sherry Marathon is a recent addition to the race calendar, and only took place for the first time in 2017.
+There’s also a half marathon (Sherry Media), and a 14km route (Sherry Promo) which take place on the same day – the Promo is particularly popular with those who prefer walking to running.

-Despite the change for 2020, the new route will still involve running through some of the many vineyards that surround the city before turning back towards the city, heading through one of the largest bodegas, and finishing at the Alameda Vieja.
-Talking of the finish line, my much faster partner doesn’t mind hanging around to wait for me at this race as there are tents set up with food and drink for all finishers.
+Despite the change, the new route will still involve running through some of the many vineyards that surround Jerez before turning back towards the city, heading through one of the largest bodegas, and finishing at the Alameda Vieja in front of the Alcazar.

 As you’d expect, the terrain in the vineyards is uneven so if, like me, you haven’t done any cross country running since school, you might want to get off road for some of your training runs.